-- Whenever a C-MAPPER which is also MSDP-PEER with an RP, receives an update regarding newly originated multicast sources inside the A-MULTICAST MAPPING TABLE from a PEER C-MAPPER and needs to advertise the received update to the MSDP-PEER'(s):

 - 1. It MUST remove the DOMAIN-SET of any multicast sources that are to be advertised to the MSDP-PEER'(s)

-- 2. It MUST create a Source Active message containing information regarding ALL multicast sources that are to be advertised to the MSDP-PEER'(s).
+- It MUST create a Source Active message containing information regarding ALL multicast sources that are to be advertised to the MSDP-PEER'(s).

-- The SA message contains ONLY:
+- 3. The SA message contains ONLY:

 - o Originator address

 - o Source unicast address

 - o Group destination